Martinez's agent confident over new Inter deal

-Lautaro Martinez's agent is "really confident" the striker will sign a new deal with Inter as negotiations continue.

-Martinez, who is contracted to the Serie A champions until 2023, was linked with the likes of Tottenham, Arsenal and Barcelona during the last transfer window but remained at San Siro.
+Martinez, who is contracted to the Serie A champion until 2023, was linked with the likes of Tottenham, Arsenal and Barcelona during the last transfer window but remained at San Siro.

 Inter chief executive Beppe Marotta stated in August that the Argentina international had turned down "lucrative offers" to stay at the club.